krohith-999/basic_api/README.md

 # basic_api
-basic api with Http methods GET,POST,PUT and DELETE
+basic api with Http methods GET,POST,PUT and DELETE USED PERN STACK